|

 out only for emergencies (or to let their family know they'll be home

 for dinner soon!).
-Also, the cost of their phones has
+Also, the cost of their phones have

 historically been on the super low end, such that they can almost be